Friday evening, June 21, 1861, the performances will commence with the fairy spectacle in three acts, of "O'Flanigan and the Fairies"

 Thursday evening, June 18, 1857, the performance will commence with the celebrated local drama in two acts, entitled "Linda, the Cigar Girl; or, Mose Among the Conspirators"

-Saturday evening, June 6, 1857, the performance will commence with, for the first time in this theater, the drama in one act, called "The Maid With the Milking Pail"
+Tuesday evening, June 9, 1857, the performance will commence with the farce in one act, called "The Swiss Cottage"